efjerb/Modelica2CDE/README.md

 ## Support and limitations
 Currently, only files with single models are supported, and many other limitations exist, since this is supposed to be a simpler and more modifiable version of the modelica-json tool.
 Hopefully, the experienced user can mitigate these limitations on their own.

-This version has only accomplished to generate a JSON file - in the future, it is expected that the program can output RDF-based data, aligned with [BRICK](https://brickschema.org/) and CDL.